mozilla/bedrock/docs/send-to-device.rst

 The *Send to Device* widget is a single macro form which facilitates the sending of a download link from a desktop browser to a mobile device.
 The form allows sending via email.

 .. important:: This widget should only be shown to a limited set of locales who are set up to receive the emails.
 For those locales not in the list, direct links to the respective app stores should be shown instead.
-If a user is on iOS or Android, CTA buttons should also link directly to respective app stores instead of showing the widget.
+If a user is on iOS or Android, :abbr:`CTA (Call To Action)` buttons should also link directly to respective app stores instead of showing the widget.
 This logic should be handled on a page-by-page basis to cover individual needs.

 .. note:: A full list of supported locales can be found in ``settings/base.py`` under ``SEND_TO_DEVICE_LOCALES``, which can be used in the template logic for each page to show the form.